ipup/PPRevealSideViewController/README.md

 # Installation

 1. In your XCode Project, take the *PPRevealSideViewController.h and .m* from PPRevealSideViewController folder and drag them into your project.
-2. Add *PPRevealSideViewController.h* file to your PCH file or your AppDelegate file.
+2. Import *PPRevealSideViewController.h* file to your PCH file or your AppDelegate file.
 3. Add the QuartzCore Framework.
 4. Start using this new controller!